TinyWebEx/common/CONTRIBUTING.md

 * If there is one "main" translator and some minor contributions: Credit the main one and link to their user profile and add the text "and others" _outside_ of the link.
   > This add-on has been translated into English by Name Name ([@username](https://github.com/users)) and others.

-* If there are multiple translators, where each one changed a significant portion: Link to the the exact line of the language in the [`CONTRIBUTING` file](#contributors-file) in the GitHub repo, where all translators are listed, and…
+* If there are multiple translators, where each one changed a significant portion: Link to the the exact line of the language in the [`CONTRIBUTING.md` file](#contributors-md-file) in the GitHub repo, where all translators are listed, and…
   * Up to three translators: List them all.
-    > This add-on has been translated into English [by Name1 (@username1), Name2 (@username2) and @username3](https://github.com/TinyWebEx/common/blob/master/CONTRIBUTORS#l10).
+    > This add-on has been translated into English [by Name1 (@username1), Name2 (@username2) and @username3](https://github.com/TinyWebEx/common/blob/master/CONTRIBUTORS.md#l10).

   * More than three translators: Just write something like "by several translators", so the link text stays useful.
     > This add-on has been translated into English [by several translators](https://github.com/TinyWebEx/common/blob/master/CONTRIBUTORS#l10).